 Pralana: This was perhaps the most requested review, and I can see why.
 Pralana is the result of the monumental efforts of two engineers: Stuart Matthews (whose bio picture is taken in front of an aircraft) and Charlie Stone (a graduate of West Point, an institution with 220 years of tradition unhampered by progress #GoAirForceBeatArmy).
 Jokes aside, the result of their work is impressive and laudable.
 I am fond of their origin story and ethos: they are math-oriented folks who encountered a common problem (retirement modeling) and sought to solve it in the simplest way (Excel).
 Pralana did not disappoint.
 For those familiar with Excel or any similar spreadsheet, Pralana is a natural progression.
 Full disclosure: I worked through Pralana Bronze, the free offering.
 Pralana Gold, the premium platform, is the standard for individuals opting for this software.
 Pralana is a fully integrated program that projects multiple income streams at modifiable points in the future.
 Tax strategies, charitable giving, and spousal survival are well within the scope of Pralana’s domain.
 The interface is rudimentary (though look for the web-based program to be shiny and new), but that also means simple.
 And what the Excel-based program lacks in intuitive input, the creators more than make up for in support and direction.
 Manuals and explanations on their forum are easily accessible.
 Professional versions are available to model multiple clients or if a user wants to model income for family members other than a spouse.
 Access to spreadsheets is free for Bronze, $99 for Gold.
 A subscription is required for the online tool, advertised at $119 per year.

 Empower: A fascinating mix of banking, investing, planning, journalism, apping (a verb I’ve coined for using their app), and paid wealth management services, Empower's services range in price and dexterity, making it a one-stop shop for retirement planning and execution.
 Beyond the free calculators, I found it difficult to access their much-touted personal dashboard.
 While this dashboard does not live behind a paywall, I couldn’t proceed without providing banking information (which I was disinclined to do).
-In pursuing its webpage, there are no advertisements.
+In perusing its webpage, there are no advertisements.
 Instead, much like all of the banks and brokerage houses with calculators that I have reviewed, there are nifty links and segues into paid financial services.
 Without sampling these services and investment vehicles (which include everything from high-yield savings accounts to annuities), I cannot comment from a position of authority.
 I can merely reference positive endorsements from some readers of WCI and outlets like Investopedia and the Motley Fool.
 User reviews are generally positive, as well.
 For an investor seeking a comprehensive set of tools that dovetail nicely with advisor services—all nestled into a sleek, contemporary interface—this could be a winning option.
 Personally, it's too much nudging toward paid services for my taste (in fairness, so are all of the banks and brokerages).
 But it seems to be a reasonable option for reasonable investors.

 Investor.gov: This is not a comprehensive retirement calculator.
 But for any investor looking to row their own boat, those new to the world of personal finance, and anyone looking for a “double-check” on their financial approach and resources, this site is a treasure trove.
 Created and maintained by the SEC (wait, don’t leave, hear me out!), the site provides simply written resources for investing basics.
 In addition to some rudimentary (but engaging) calculators, it also houses background information on all registered financial advisors.
 I can’t imagine why an up-and-up advisor wouldn’t be registered with the SEC, but I am sure there will be reasons detailed in the comments below.
 (As an aside, I was able to find all of my friends who work in finance registered on the site.
 I guess they aren’t charlatans, after all.)
 Being the SEC, there is a tool through which one can report fraudulent behavior, as well.
 I particularly appreciated the Ballpark E$timate tool, which is referenced on investor.gov but housed on the FINRA website.
 Further, the resources available to teachers, military members, and veterans are appreciated.
 While investor.gov doesn’t have everything one would need to DIY their financial independence planning, it will be a primary site to which I refer my family and friends who are new to financial planning and literacy (right after WCI, of course).